 The hack involves cleaning the normal parts of the vacuum, then using a butter knife to pry the plastic covering off the inside of the bin, exposing a second layer that is probably covered in dust.

 An internal part of the machine, it’s an easy step to miss, but as one mum discovered, not a pretty sight if left too long.

-The mum in question decided to follow the hack after 6 years of using her Dyson, and took to a Facebook cleaning group to share the confronting image of what she found.
+One mum decided to follow the hack after six years of using her own Dyson, and took to a popular Facebook cleaning group to share the confronting image of what she found.

 The photo shows the inside of the vacuum coasted in a thick layer of dust, a hidden bit of filth to what seemed like a perfectly clean and functioning cleaner.

 Hundreds rushed to the post to share their disbelief at the cleaning hack they had never thought of.

 Many even said the deep clean gave their machine a new lease on life, and if left too long the built-up dust can seriously impact performance.